-- If the crisis is assessed the result of non-compliance with scheme rules and guidelines, and/or if it has had significant negative impact on the normal operation of the iSHARE network, the warnings, suspension and exclusion process will also be initiated; - ii.
+- i.
+If the crisis is assessed the result of non-compliance with scheme rules and guidelines, and/or if it has had significant negative impact on the normal operation of the iSHARE network, the warnings, suspension and exclusion process (see page 174) will also be initiated; - ii.
 The Scheme Owner gives the reporting party, the causing party and/or (an)other party(s) whichever it deems most capable/suitable the responsibility of handling the crisis, under supervision of and assisted by the Scheme Owner (see step 4).
-Different to the process for minor incidents and calamities, the Scheme Owner can also choose to take the responsibility of handling the crisis itself even if it is not the causing party; - IF there is a data security breach that needs to be reported in line with meldplicht datalekken, the party(s) responsible for handling the calamity report the data security breach to the Autoriteit Persoonsgegevens (personal data authority) and follow the authority's guidelines on the rest of the incident management process; - iii.
+Different to the process for minor incidents and calamities, the Scheme Owner can also choose to take the responsibility of handling the crisis itself even if it is not the causing party; - IF there is a data security breach that needs to be reported in line with meldplicht datalekken67, the party(s) responsible for handling the calamity report the data security breach to the Autoriteit Persoonsgegevens (personal data authority) and follow the authority's guidelines on the rest of the incident management process; - iii.
 The Scheme Owner informs the iSHARE network of the crisis (and that it is being solved) and who the incident manager is, as well as any parties outside the network that it deems necessary to inform (e.g. branch organisations, the NCSC or even law enforcement); - iv.
 The Scheme Owner sets up an action plan to minimise risks and damage. - 4.
 The Scheme Owner coordinates the contact with the involved parties, monitors progress and assists in handling the incident if necessary.
 The Scheme Owner also communicates progress to the iSHARE network in case of a calamity or crisis.
 If progress is non-compliant to the incident service level, the Scheme Owner MAY choose to upscale (from incident to calamity or from calamity to crisis); - 5.
 When the incident is handled and therefore solved, the Scheme Owner closes the incident; - a.
 In case of a minor incident, the responsible party communicates the incident closure to the parties impacted by it; - b.
-In case of a calamity or crisis, the Scheme Owner communicates the incident closure to the iSHARE network. - 6.
-The Scheme Owner evaluates the incident with the reporting and/or (an)other party(s), and registers the evaluation for future learning.
-It can choose to share the gained insights with (selected) parties in the iSHARE network.
+In case of a calamity or crisis, the Scheme Owner communicates the incident closure to the iSHARE network.